 Reports shall be sent to the regional deputies as designated in the Acorn.
-Electronic reports may be accepted for deadline purposes but it is required that the original reports be forwarded by mail within five business days.
-The original reports must be signed by the seneschal and exchequer and have the entire quarters' bank statements attached with each report.
-Reports will be considered late if they are not received within five business days of the due date or if they are incomplete.
+Electronic reports are accepted.
+The reports must be signed by the seneschal and exchequer and have the entire quarters' bank statements attached with each report.
+Reports will be considered late if they are not received on the due date or if they are incomplete.